All About Allergies

 - a drop in blood pressure, causing lightheadedness or loss of consciousness

 Allergic reactions can vary.
 Sometimes, a person can have a mild reaction that affects only one body system, like hives on the skin.
 Other times, the reaction can be more serious and involve more than one part of the body.
 A mild reaction in the past does not mean that future reactions will be mild.

-Some allergies are fairly easy to identify because the pattern of symptoms after exposure to certain allergens can be hard to miss.
-But other allergies are less obvious because they can be similar to other conditions.
+Some allergies are fairly easy to identify but others are less obvious because they can be similar to other conditions.

-If your child has cold-like symptoms lasting longer than a week or two or develops a "cold" at the same time every year, talk with your doctor, who will ask about the symptoms and when they appear.
-Based on the answers and a physical exam, the doctor might diagnose an allergy and prescribe medicines, or may refer you to an allergist (a doctor who is an expert in the treatment of allergies) for allergy tests.
+If your child has cold-like symptoms lasting longer than a week or two or develops a "cold" at the same time every year, talk with your doctor, who might diagnose an allergy and prescribe medicines, or may refer you to an allergist (a doctor who is an expert in the treatment of allergies) for allergy tests.